bpmolinari/nina/content/family/dallacqua/index.md

 Family tree: Lorenzo Dall'Acqua [fullscreen](LorenzoDallAcqua.pdf)

-Giacinta was the second of six children born to Lorenzo Dall'Acqua and Poalina Torre.
+Giacinta was the second of six children born to Lorenzo Dall'Acqua and Paolina Torre.
 As far as we can see, her parents and grandparents were all born in Selva di Cadore, and spent their entire lives there.
 An inspection of the family tree shows that Lorenzo and Paolina were married just after the birth of their fifth child.
 The first four were carefully listed on the marriage certificate, the text making it clear that the children were thereby being made legitimate.
 Their births were all carefully registered, sometimes with both parent's names, and sometimes with just Lorenzo's.